damminhtien/damminhtien.github.io/_posts/2021-07-10-Code-review.md

 ### Questions to ask yourself when conducting a code review

-First, let's look over some of the questions we might ask ourselves while reviewing code.
-These are drawn from the concepts we've covered in these last two lessons.
+Let's look over some of the questions we might ask ourselves while reviewing code.

 1. Is the code clean and modular?
   + Can I understand the code easily?